 As of 2010, hydropower represents more than 88 percent of all renewable energy generated in the world, and continues to stand as one of the most viable sources of new renewable generation into the future.
 One-third of all countries generate at least 50% of their electric power from hydro.
 The U.S. Energy Information Administration predicts that 55% of the new global renewable energy production will come from hydroelectric plants by 2035.

-Hydropower is produced in at least 150 countries but is concentrated in just a few countries and regions.
+Hydropower is produced in at least 150 countries but is concentrated in few countries and regions.
 The Asia-Pacific region generated roughly 32 percent of global hydropower in 2010.
 Africa produces the least hydropower, accounting for 3 percent of the world total, but is considered the region with the greatest potential for increased production.